fipso/blog/content/posts/server_provider.md

 - [Netcup](https://www.netcup.eu/vserver/) S-Tier kvm server provider.
 Good prices for decent hardware/uplink
 - [Hetzner](https://www.hetzner.com/dedicated-rootserver/matrix-ax) Has tons of cheap dedicated servers.
 Hetzner also provides a cloud service + API
 - [Host.ag](https://www.host.ag/) Affordable bare metal in Sofia (Bulgaria)
+- [Strato](https://www.strato.de) Worst order process I have ever seen.
+They send you a letter with a verification code (takes 3 days).
+You then need to call them by phone to pass the verify code to a strato employee.
+20min wait time till first employee picks up the call (robot voice said 5min wait time max).
+Then you get forwarded to the next guy and thats where I quit.
+This is so fucking hilarious.
+Worst customer experience ever.

 ## Webhosting
 - [Netlify](https://www.netlify.com/) Amazing free tier plan for static websites